mikko-ahonen/mikko-ahonen.github.io/_posts/2023-09-09-lightweight-reference-data.md

 storage that contains those values.
 Instead, use a deprecation mechanism, by marking some codes as deprecated.

-Such a lightweight code service is only the technical aspect.
+While this provides you with a lightweight code service, this is only the technical aspect.
 The difficult part will be deploying the workflows for updating the reference data, adding new reference data etc.

 ***